austin-cavanagh/settlers-of-catan/README.md

 ![Screenshot displaying an overview of the solar system](/public/screenshots/catan-screenshot-1.png)

 Welcome to my Settlers of Catan application, inspired by the 2-player version of Catan, Rivals for Catan.
-This was my first project using TypeScript and itegrating both frontend and backend technologies in a single application.
+This was my first project using TypeScript and itegrating frontend and backend technologies in a single application.

 While still in development, the application currently supports key features such as playing and building cards, collecting resources, and initial multiplayer functionality using web sockets with Socket.io.